jordansissel/experiments/puppet/swedishchef/README.md

 ### Try to install an invalid version

+Chef will toss an exception if you try to install a package for a version that doesn't exist.

     % sudo puppet apply --modulepath modules -e 'package { "nagios3": provider => "chef", ensure => "42"; }'
     notice: Puppet::Type::Package::ProviderChef: Initializing chef...
     [Sat, 28 May 2011 01:04:29 -0700] INFO: Installing package[nagios3] version 42